scgrn/sendMail/README.md

 # sendMail

 A utility to send email from the Windows command line.
+Useful for automation workflows!

 (Not to be confused with [Sendmail](https://en.wikipedia.org/wiki/Sendmail))

 Builds with [pyinstaller](https://github.com/pyinstaller/pyinstaller).